fbpx Skip to Content

 In the nearly 17 years since I first picked up my needles, I’ve been on quite the knitting journey.
 I no longer practice law, and now I design knitting patterns and create content for knitters who want to improve their skills.

 Along the way, I’ve picked up a lot of knitting tips that I wish I’d known earlier.
-In hopes of saving you some stress and frustration, here are 11 things I wish I had known back when I was a beginner knitter.
+In hopes of saving you some stress and frustration, and giving you a bit of encouragement along with it, here are 11 things I wish I had known back when I was a beginner knitter.

 1. Yarn weight and fiber content matter.